SomethingOS/.github/profile/README.md

 Like a asteroid or a minor planet orbiting around AOSPA

 ## 🎚️ Features / Additions compared to AOSPA
-- Animations in settings (Most of them are made by myself)
+- Animations in settings for a better one hand use
 - A beautiful new boot animation
 - Google Photos unlimited
 - Pixel exclusive features